Herman Adam

-Herman Adam Negrete is a Mexican athlete (born Poza Rica, 2 August 1965).
+Herman Adam Negrete (born 2 August 1965) is a Mexican sprinter.
 He has participated in the Olympic Games, World Athletics Championships, and other international competitions.
 His athletic disciplines include the 100m, 200m, 400m, long jump, and the 4 × 100 m and 4 × 400 m relays, his best record 10.39sec in 100m at CONADEIP is still unbeaten.

 Biography

 His parents were Jorge Adam Hernández and Carmen Negrete Pulido.
 At an early age he took part in baseball and American football, but achieved his main successes in athletics, competing at international level.
 He graduated from the Universidad de las Américas Puebla.